KennethWang1221/Unsupervised-Bidirectional-Cycle-Domain-Transfer-Learning-based-Generative-Adversarial-Network/README.md

 In the SESRN, we also introduce the Semantic Encoder to extract semantic embedded (as shown in Figure 2), which is used to project input visual information (LR, HR) back to the latent space.
 From the experiment results, the semantic encoder still plays the important role in the SESRN.
 The semantic encoder is able to capture the useful semantic attributes reflected by the input image, which is beneficial to supervise discriminative problems.

 As for the classical GAN-based SR models URDGN \cite{URDGN}, SRGAN \cite{SRGAN}, ESRGAN \cite{ESRGAN_Wang}, they lack an ability that is capable of reversing visual image information (LR, HR) to the semantic latent representation \cite{BiGAN} even though they are good at mapping latent representations to image data distributions.
 Thus, we argue that the critical missing property of these methods is that they only exploit visual information (LR, HR) in their model, as the input during the discriminative procedure, ignoring the high-level semantic information reflected by latent representation.
 Previous GAN's work \cite{BiGAN,ALI} has proved that the resulting embedded semantics learned from the data distribution is beneficial to the discriminator to distinguish real and fake samples.
 Thus, in the SESRN, we introduce the semantic encoder to inversely map the real- world image distributions (HR and LR images) back into the latent representation.
 The same as SEGA-FURN, we named semantic latent representation extracted by the semantic encoder as an embedded semantics, in which it is able to reflect the image structures and attributes.
-In this case, the embedded semantics along with corresponding visual information (HR and LR images) are fed into the joint discriminator as a joint input tuple, in which it can be seen as the `label' for corresponding images.
+In this case, the embedded semantics along with corresponding visual information (HR and LR images) are fed into the joint discriminator as a joint input tuple, in which it can be seen as the "label" for corresponding images.
 We utilize the VGG16 network pre-trained by imagenet as the semantic encoder.
 For the purpose of satisfying the different dimensions of HR and LR images, we adopt two Semantic Encoders which have the same structure but different input dimension (as shown in Figure 2) to obtain embedded semantics from different convolutional layers respectively.
 Embedded semantics leads to optimize the adversarial process of the generator and the joint discriminator, which drive SESRN to reconstruct the details of the super-resolved image accurately.